vibbits/training-material/topics/python-programming/tutorials/9_files/tutorial.md

 title: 09 Files
 questions:
-- How to read and write files
+- How to import data from files
+- How to export data made by an analysis into a file
 objectives:
+- Understand the difference between the alternative ways of reading in files.
-- Exploit different ways of reading in files
+- Exploit these different ways of reading in files for specific purposes.
-- Open & close files appropriately
+- Open & close files appropriately.
+- Incorporate writing lines into loops and combine with conditions.
 time_estimation: 30m
 key_points:
-- Exploit different ways of reading in files
+- We exploited different ways of reading files, each with its own advantage.
-- Open & close files appropriately
+- We learned how to create a file containing results of some analysis.
+- We're able to create loops in which we incorporate the exporting of data to a file that we're writing.
 contributors:
 - tmuylder